Dr Laura Brace

 The Politics of Property (Edinburgh, Edinburgh University Press, 2004)

-- (2010) ‘The imprison’d absence of your liberty’: slavery, recognition and belonging’, in S. Thompson and M. Yar (eds) The Politics of Misrecognition (Ashgate, forthcoming)
+- (2010) ‘The imprison’d absence of your liberty’: slavery, recognition and belonging’, in S. Thompson and M. Yar (eds) The Politics of Misrecognition (Ashgate)

 - (2010) ‘Improving the Inside: Gender, Property and the 18th-Century Self’, British Journal of Politics and International Relations 12:1, 111-126.